Lionsberg/lionsberg-wiki/New Vision and Plan.md

 5. **Build a Portfolio of Regenerative Businesses, Technologies, and Non-Profits**: Identify and start / merge / acquire for-profit and non-profit organizations and intellectual property into a regenerative ecosystem of organizations that create meaningful and impactful opportunities and solutions for the rising generation.

-6.  **Policy Advocacy and Systemic Change**: Engage with policymakers, influencers, and decision-makers at all levels to secure transformative policy changes that support the transition to the New World.
+6.  **Policy Transformations and Systemic Change**: Engage with policymakers, influencers, and decision-makers at all levels to secure transformative policy changes that support the transition to the New World, and create transparent, accountable, and aligned institutions around the world.

 7.  **Monitoring, Evaluation, and Learning**: Implement robust monitoring and evaluation systems to track progress, learn from successes and failures, and adapt the Plan of Action as needed to optimize impact.